 If you'll collect disability benefits through the SSI program, these benefits won't be taxed at all.

 Another wrinkle: Whether or not the federal government will tax you on your Social Security disability benefits, your state may tax your Social Security benefits.
 Most states don't tax Social Security disability, but some do.
-Read our article on state taxation of disability benefits to see which category your state falls into.
+Read our partner's article on state taxation of disability benefits to see which category your state falls into.

 Updated May 3, 2023